Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 -

-Avoid capturing only perpendicular views, as this limits 3D reconstruction quality.
+Avoid capturing only perpendicular views, as this limits the quality of the 3D model.

 During Capture